ostdotcom/website-docupony/platform/docs/platform/overview.md

 ## Easy to integrate
-All the functionality above is bundled into [iOS](https://dev.ost.com/platform/docs/sdkreferences/wallet_sdk/iOS/latest/methods/) and [Android](https://dev.ost.com/platform/docs/sdkreferences/wallet_sdk/android/latest/methods/) sdk that a Brand can use to integrate this functionality into their application.
+All the functionality above is bundled into [iOS](https://dev.ost.com/platform/docs/sdk/references/wallet_sdk/iOS/latest/methods/) and [Android](https://dev.ost.com/platform/docs/sdk/references/wallet_sdk/android/latest/methods/) SDKs that a Brand can use to integrate this functionality into their application.
 Also provided is a [UX case study](https://dev.stagingost.com/platform/docs/guides/wallet_ux_guide/) with screens and flows and helpful suggestions and a reference implementation in the form of [sample iOS app](https://github.com/ostdotcom/ost-wallet-sdk-ios/tree/release-2.0/demo-app) and [sample Android app](https://github.com/ostdotcom/ost-wallet-sdk-android/tree/release-2.0/app).

 When you integrate Brand Tokens into your application, please remember to:
  * Create and maintain a map of OST Platform user_id to the user's profile on their app
  * [Generate and safely store a 30 character "secret" for each user](https://dev.stagingost.com/platform/docs/guides/create_wallet/#generating-passphaseprefix).
 This "secret" is used for the recovery and thus must be unique to each user.

-To integrate using the sdk, start with the quick-start guides [PHP](/platform/docs/sdkerver_sdk_setup/php/), [Ruby](/platform/docs/sdkerver_sdk_setup/ruby/), [Java](https://dev.ost.com/platform/docs/sdkerver_sdk_setup/java/), [Node.js](https://dev.ost.com/platform/docs/sdkerver_sdk_setup/nodejs/), [iOS](/platform/docs/wallet_sdk_setup/iOS/) and [Android](/platform/docs/wallet_sdk_setup/android/).
+To integrate using the SDKs, start with the quick-start guides [PHP](/platform/docs/sdk/server_sdk_setup/php/), [Ruby](/platform/docs/sdk/server_sdk_setup/ruby/), [Java](https://dev.ost.com/platform/docs/sdk/server_sdk_setup/java/), [Node.js](https://dev.ost.com/platform/docs/sdk/server_sdk_setup/nodejs/), [iOS](/platform/docs/wallet_sdk_setup/iOS/) and [Android](/platform/docs/wallet_sdk_setup/android/).